inetsoft-technology/stylebi/README.md

 If you are using Docker Desktop, Docker Compose is already included.
 To install Docker Desktop, you can download from [Docker Desktop website](https://www.docker.com/products/docker-desktop/)

-Right click this [.yaml file link](community-examples/docker-compose.yaml) and save it to any directory in your mahcine
+Click this link [.yaml file link](community-examples/docker-compose.yaml) and click the "Download" icon to save it to any directory in your mahcine

 For Docker Desktop, start it first then open a Command Prompt window.
 In the directory containing the .yaml file, run the following command: